fschuhi/digital-garden-rob-burbea-publish/Help/How to browse the Digital Garden.md

 👉 Click on that left side to go back to this page (or go back with your browser).

 **Links can point to parts of pages**, not just the whole page:
-- [[What is Insight#General definition of insight that which brings lessening of suffering|General definition of insight that which brings lessening of suffering]] links to one of the paragraph descriptions on the [[What is Insight|summary page]] of "What is Insight".
+- [[What is Insight#General definition of insight that which brings lessening of suffering|General definition of insight that which brings lessening of suffering]] links to one of the paragraph descriptions on the [[What is Insight|talk page]] of "What is Insight".
 👉 Hover over the two links in this paragraph to see the difference.

 - The above "General definition..." is a description for a particular paragraph of the associated transcript of the talk refers, namely [[1229 What is Insight#^1-5|1-5]] - - the 5th paragraph on the 1st page.